VelasquezTracy25/velasqueztracy25/README.md

 Fun Stuff:
 - 😄  Pronouns: She/Her
-- 📺  Watching: The MCU films in chronological order (because I can't remember the plot to any of the movies anymore lol)
+- 📺  Watching: Invincible on Prime Video
 - 📖  Reading:
-   - Moonwalking with Einstein by Joshua Foer and Eat That Frog! by Brian Tracy
+   - The Age of Agile by Stephen Denning
    - Book club book: Contact by Carl Sagan
 - ⚡  Fun fact: I love to sew, grow plants, and solve puzzles - all great hobbies to teach you patience, problem-solving and learning from your mistakes 🤓